php-stubs/facetwp-stubs/README.md

 1. Run modern PHP version
 2. Clone this repository and `cd` into it
-3. Download the latetst source from facetwp.com and extract the zip in `source/facetwp` directory.
+3. Download the latest source from your [FacetWP](https://facetwp.com/my-account/) account and extract the zip in `source/facetwp` directory.
+You can also download the zip and save it as `source/facetwp.zip`.
 4. Run `./release-latest-versions.sh`

-This will update `facetwp-stubs.php` per version, tag and commit it.
+This will automaticly update `facetwp-stubs.php` per version, tag and commit it.